artpi/SmartPi/README.md

 This whole project started as a quest to build self-owned IOT cloud with minimal setup and enabling running as cheap as possible.
 There are plenty solutions on the market.
 Some of them looked like they can disappear any minute, some of them were not cheap.
-Amazon IOT was very temting, but I couldn't run it for free and the cheapest modules had trouble connecting to their SSL servers (because of TLS 1.2)
+Amazon IOT was very tempting, but I couldn't run it for free and the cheapest modules had trouble connecting to their SSL servers (because of TLS 1.2)

 All in all, I settled on Firebase, which is real-time cloud json database from Google.
 With Firebase you have Hosting, Google / Facebook / Github... authentication and authorization.